Fun Facts

 The love of my life is my dog Toby, a 15-pound AKC Shichon.
 Toby and I have earned titles in rally obedience, scent work, Fast CAT, jumping, agility, tricks, and fitness.
 We love to hike together through the national trails by the house, and go on expawditions to places like DC, NC, and even the Tetons.

-I love to work out, particularly jogging, cycling, cardio kickboxing, weight lifting and hiking.
-I love to be out in nature.
+I love to work out, particularly jogging, cycling, cardio kickboxing, weight lifting and yoga.
+I aim to hit 10,000 steps a day and keep my body moving in ways that feel good to me.

 I spent my childhood wanting to be a Disney animator and believe Frozen 2 is the best Disney movie ever.
-My all time favorite movie is The Greatest Showman and my favorite sitcom is a toss up between The Golden Girls and Gilmore Girls.
+My all time favorite movie is The Greatest Showman, my favorite musical is Phantom of the Opera (with Sierra Boggess), and my favorite sitcoms are The Golden Girls and Gilmore Girls.

 I am a die hard Atlanta Braves fan, and my most cherished memory is the DJ playing Take Me Out to the Ball Game as my dad walked onto the dance floor while I wore my Chipper Jones jersey.
 I had the pleasure of meeting Paul Byrd, and received two baseballs during two separate games; one was a foul ball from Arcia and the other Eric Young (EY) handed to me.